julsfelic/linked_list/README.md

 4. What's the minimum work case?
 * The minimum work case is we create a List object that can take in one Node object.
-From there we can look at the head of the node, which should be the one Node object that we inserted.
+From there we can look at the head of the List, which should be the one Node object that we inserted.
 From there we should be able to get to the one Node object and see what its element is and that it should be the tail and its link should nil.